jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 To return all records from the input source use `$item.id`.
 In this example, a jig has two lists; the first list shows all the user's calendars, and the second list uses the `ids` from the first list to return all the events for all the calendars.
 A summary component shows a count of the number of events.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GmLSc1g6aMLAAgchgPdQK_jb-dyn-sync-cals.png" size="70" position="center" caption="Sync calendars and events" alt="Sync calendars and events"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GmLSc1g6aMLAAgchgPdQK_jb-dyn-sync-cals.png" size="70" position="center" caption="Sync calendars and events" alt="Sync calendars and events" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GmLSc1g6aMLAAgchgPdQK_jb-dyn-sync-cals.png"}

 :::CodeblockTabs
 full-calendar-list